opencog/generate/opencog/generate/README.md

   a "dictionary" or "lexis" -- the "box" of unconnected pieces.
   Thus, users of this callback need only specify the pieces in this lexis.

+The callback is deterministic, but the order is not specified.
+There is no weighting or ranking involved in the drawing of pieces.

+## The `RandomCallback`

+Under construction.
+Will provide ranking.
+Will provide random weighted draws.

 ## To-do